trick77/vibe-coding-enterprise-2026/README.md

 - **GitHub Spec Kit** — Templates and prompts for specification-based workflows
 - **Tessl** — Similar structured approach with a registry of 10,000+ specs

-However, ThoughtWorks cautions: "I'd rather review code than all these markdown files.
+However, Britta Böckeler cautions: "I'd rather review code than all these markdown files.
 Even with all of these files and templates and prompts and workflows and checklists, I frequently saw the agent ultimately not follow all the instructions."
 ([Martin Fowler](https://martinfowler.com/articles/exploring-gen-ai.html))